D-Bits/COVID-Data-Engineering/README.md

 - `build_db`: To create the database, and tables for it.
 Run this before all other DAGs.
 - `update_states`: Update state-specific data for all U.S. states and territories.
 - `update_us_national`: Update nation-wide data for the United States.
+- `update_world`: Update global data, for all countries.
+- `us_alerts`: Email alerts if cases, or deaths go above a certain amount.
+Not yet working.